redis/librdb/README.md

 The **Handlers** represent a set of builtin or user-defined functions that will be called on the parsed data.
 Future plan to support built-in Handlers:
 * Convert RDB to JSON file handlers.
 (Status: WIP)
 * Convert RDB to RESP protocol handlers.
-(Status: Todo)
+(Status: WIP)
 * Memory Analyze (Status: Todo)

 It is possible to attach to parser more than one set of handlers at the same level.